rednotion/parallel_esn/README.md

 - **Sequential Sections**: Computing X matrix is sequential, but the internal matrix multiplication can be parallelized
 - **Load Balancing**:

-Finally, the entire algorithm is also downloadable and implementable as a **Python package**, which can be accessed at the GitHub repo [here](https://github.com/zblanks/parallel_esn).
-The package is fully functional, including testing checks, error messages, and examples.

 ## **Data**
 - Description of your model and/or data in detail: where did it come from, how did you acquire it, what does it mean, etc.